Abugewa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to get absolute path name
+script to display content list